Philatelic fakes and forgeries: Local stamps

 Local stamps are usually intended to serve a local purpose, and are not necessarily fraudulent.
 Thus we have in relation to the Great Britain: "... there were two local entities that 'performed much in the way of postal service ...
 Herm and Lundy.'
 Those two, it would seem, are considered thoroughly legitimate."
 These islands did not have official post offices, and a private service needed to be established to transport mail to the mainland.

 Cinderellas

-Cinderellas is a broad term for just about anything that looks like a postage stamp but isn't.
+Cinderellas is a broad term for just about anything that looks like a postage stamp but is not.
 While the term includes bogus stamps and fantasies, it also includes many fund raising labels, Christmas seals, and other stickers that were produced for legitimate purposes.

 Methods

 Entire forgeries

 This is the most obvious way of producing forgeries.
 The forger starts from scratch, and engraves a completely new plate.
 It is virtually impossible to produce a new engraving that will be identical to the original.
 Thus, in the earliest set of Hong Kong stamps the forgeries can be distinguished by counting the number of shading lines in the background.
 Some early Japanese forgeries are distinguished by remembering that the chrysanthemum crest in the stamp should always have 16 petals.

 Modern electronic techniques would appear to make things easier for the forger, but understanding how different printing methods work can be very helpful in discovering these forgeries.
 Recently Peter Winter from Germany used modern technology to produce convincing reproductions which were then unscrupulously sold as genuine.